Sanjak of Smederevo: 18th century

 In the summer of 1797 the sultan appointed Mustafa Pasha on position of beglerbeg of Rumelia Eyalet and he left Serbia for Plovdiv to fight against the Vidin rebels of Pazvantoğlu.
 During the absence of Mustafa Pasha, the forces of Pazvantoğlu captured Požarevac and besieged the Belgrade fortress.
 At the end of November 1797 obor-knezes Aleksa Nenadović, Ilija Birčanin and Nikola Grbović from Valjevo brought their forces to Belgrade and forced the besieging janissary forces to retreat to Smederevo.
 By 1799 the janissary corps had returned, as they were pardoned by Sultan's decree, and they immediately suspended the Serbian autonomy and drastically increased taxes, enforcing martial law in Serbia.

 On 15 December 1801, the popular Vizier of Belgrade Hadji Mustafa Pasha, a trusted ally of Selim III, was murdered by Kučuk Alija.
 Alija was one of the four leading Dahijas, Janissary commanders who were opposed to the Sultan's reforms.
 This resulted in the Sanjak of Smederevo being ruled by these renegade janissaries independently from the Ottoman government.
 Several district chiefs were murdered in the Slaughter of the Knezes on February 4, 1804, by the renegade janissaries.
 This sparked the First Serbian Uprising (1804–13), the first phase of the Serbian Revolution.
 After the Pashalik of Belgrade fell back to the Ottoman rule, various acts of violence and confiscation of people's properties took place.
 Islamized Serbs and Albanians especially took part in such actions.
 Despite suppression of the uprising in 1813 and Hadži Prodan's Revolt in 1814, the Second Serbian Uprising led by Duke Miloš Obrenović succeeded with creation of semi-independent Principality of Serbia in 1817 (confirmed with Ferman from Mahmud II in 1830), gained independence in 1878 by Treaty of San Stefano and evolved to Kingdom of Serbia in 1882.
 This marked the end of the Sanjak.

 Demographics

-The Muslim population of Smederevo was composed of three main groups: local Muslim Serbs, Bosniaks and Albanians, who were the most significant non-Slavic group of the Smederevo region.
-These were mostly villagers, but also feudals, soldiers, officials, and some were among the highest social class, in the administration.
+The population of the Sanjak of Smederevo was composed by Christians, known as Raja, and by Muslims.
+The latter were divided into two categories, the Erlije and the Sipahis.
+The Erlije were South Slavic Muslims, originating either from local converts or from Bosniaks, Albanians, or populations of other origins.
+The Sipahis formed the second category and played a crucial role within the Ottoman timar system.
+As such, the Muslim population of the Sandjak was made up mostly of villagers, but also feudals, soldiers, officials, some of whom belonged to the highest social class who worked in the Ottoman administration.

-The proportion of Muslims was notably decreased in the late 17th and first half of the 18th century, after a major influx of Serbs (Christians) from outlying territories, mostly from Dinaric areas.
+The proportion of Muslims fell considerably at the end of the 17th century and in the first half of the 18th century, after a major influx of Serbs (Christians) from outlying territories, mostly from Dinaric areas.